When the first ripe-as-jewel local strawberries become available, the family script for shortcake is fixed.

 - 1 scant cup non-fat yogurt

-(Hints: While it’s out, keep flour handy for later.
-Have yogurt ready before proceeding.
-From here on, work quickly, for the colder the butter when the biscuits reach the oven, the better the ‘crumb’, the biscuit-perfect texture.)
+Stir the flour, salt, baking powder and baking soda in a large bowl.
+(Hints: While the flour's out, keep it handy for later.
+Have the yogurt ready before proceeding too because from here on, work quickly, for the colder the butter when the biscuits reach the oven, the better the ‘crumb’, that's the biscuit-perfect texture.)

-Gently stir in yogurt.
+Gently stir in the yogurt.
 Form into a sticky ball, turn onto lightly floured surface.
 Gently knead about 10 times.
 (Add flour if you must but the more flour, the heavier the biscuits.)

 Bake immediately for 7 – 9 minutes or until tall and golden.
 Alternatively, freeze biscuits for 30 – 60 minutes before baking but the biscuits won’t be quite so light.